 For more detailed requirements and the process to enter the Honors Seminar Program, refer to the following "How to Apply" page.

-Students entering UT-Martin with a minimum ACT composite score of 28 and a 3.5 or higher GPA will receive the Chancellor's Award of $3000 per year for four years as long as program standards are met.
+Students entering UT-Martin with an average ACT composite score of 29 and a 3.9 or higher GPA will receive the Chancellor's Award of $3000 per year for four years as long as program standards are met.
 The student must maintain all requirements, and must qualify as a full-time student by taking at least 12 credit hours of courses per semester.
+Out-of-state students will also receive a waiver to cover out-of-state fees.

-The Dean's Scholarship is not an Honors scholarship, but its recipients have the option of participating in the Honors Seminar Program.
-The Dean's Scholarship is awarded to students with an ACT composite score of 25-27 and GPA of 3.5 or higher.
-Dean's Scholarship recipients are awarded a scholarship package of $1500 per year for four years.
+The Dean Scholarship is not an Honors scholarship, but its recipients have the option of participating in the Honors Seminar Program.
+The Dean Scholarship is awarded to students with an average ACT composite score of 26 and 3.85 or higher GPA.
+Dean Scholarship recipients are awarded a scholarship package of $2,000 per year for four years.
 To maintain scholarship eligibility, the student must maintain a 3.0 GPA at the end of every academic year.
+Out-of-state students who qualify for the Dean Scholarship will also receive the Explorer Out-of-State Scholarship.

 Dean's Scholarship recipients who choose to participate in the Honors Seminar Program must complete the same academic requirements as Chancellor's Award recipients to be allowed to participate in all Honors-specific courses and functions.